lucasmccomb/watson-assistant-chatbot-ui/README.md

     ***NOTE: The Node.js resource must be created in the same organization and space as the Watson Assistant service in order to connect to it, otherwise it will not be possible to connect the resource and the service.***

-    1. From the IBM Cloud dashboard, click 'Create Resource'
+    1. From the IBM Cloud dashboard, click 'Create resource'
         <img src="./screenshots/1-a.png" alt="Image 1-a" width="600px"/>
-    2. Enter 'node.js' into the search bar and click on the 'SDK for Node.js' tile
+    2. Enter 'node.js' into the search bar and click on the 'SDK for Node.js™' tile
         <img src="./screenshots/1-b.png" alt="Image 1-b" width="600px"/>
     3. <a id="step_1-iii">Configure the application</a>
-        1. Enter an app name
+        1. Enter an App name
-        2. Enter a host name
+        2. Enter a Host name
-        3. Select a domain
+        3. Select a Domain
-        4. Choose a region
+        4. Choose a region/location to deploy in
         5. Choose and organization
         6. Choose a space
         <img src="./screenshots/1-c-i.png" alt="Image 1-c-i" width="600px"/>